 *Students who choose to concentrate in computer security must take 12 credits of information, network, and computer security courses approved by academic advisors.

 Students selecting this option will be required to complete 30 credits, which include six credits of M.S. thesis courses.
 Full-time students typically take two semesters to complete a thesis, which entails planning and conducting research and writing a thesis.
 Depending on a thesis topic, students will gain specialized skills and knowledge to make them better qualified for research and development jobs at companies.
 The thesis may also lead to advanced degrees beyond the Master of Science.
 With the approval of a supervising thesis advisor, qualified students may be allowed to pursue a master's thesis option, which must satisfy all policies and course requirements for the master's degree with the following exceptions:

-1 Not offered in NYIT-Vancouver campus
+1 Not offered at NYIT-Vancouver or NYIT-Abu Dhabi

 2 All master's theses must strictly adhere to the Master's Thesis Policies and Guidelines published by the School of Engineering and Computing Sciences of NYIT